SoftFever/OrcaSlicer/README.md

-        --duplicate         Number of items with auto-arrange (1+, default: 1) --duplicate-grid    Number of items with grid arrangement (default: 1,1) --duplicate-distance Distance in mm between copies (default: 6) --xy-size-compensation
+        --duplicate         Number of items with auto-arrange (1+, default: 1) --duplicate-grid    Number of items with grid arrangement (default: 1,1) --duplicate-distance Distance in mm between copies (default: 6) --dont-arrange      Don't arrange the objects on the build plate.
+The model coordinates define the absolute positions on the build plate.
+                            The option --print-center will be ignored.
+        --xy-size-compensation
                             Grow/shrink objects by the configured absolute distance (mm, default: 0)